 Nonresident aliens admitted to the United States as participants in cultural exchange programs under section 101(a)(15)(Q) of the Immigration and Nationality Act may be exempt from social security and Medicare taxes.
 Aliens with "Q" visas are aliens whose employment or training affords the opportunity for culture-sharing with the American public.
 They are allowed to work in the United States for a specific employer in an approved cultural exchange program.
 The employer must be the petitioner through whom the alien obtained the "Q" visa.
-Social security and Medicare taxes are not withheld from pay for this work.
+Social security and Medicare taxes are not withheld from pay for this work unless the alien is considered a resident alien.
 Aliens with "Q" visas are not permitted to engage in employment outside the exchange program activities.